Brennall/HFH-SRD/Chapter10.md

 ### Constructing the Starting City

 When the Judge has finished constructing the region, he will have placed settlements at many locations on the map.
-The next step is to pick one of these as the group’s starting city.
+The next step is to pick one of these as the group's starting city.
 Details can be worked out for surrounding cities later, when the need requires.

 The starting city should generally be a border town with a low level dungeon situated somewhere nearby.
 The population, demand modifiers, and ruler of the starting city should have already been selected in previous steps, but now the Judge must flesh these out into a description of the city.
 The starting city should have its tribune, lord mayor, sheriff, or other authority figured given a name, title, level, and class.
-It should have one or more churches for prominent religions, a thieves’ guild, and a city militia that is appropriate in size and power to the size of the settlement.
+It should have one or more churches for prominent religions, a thieves' guild, and a city militia that is appropriate in size and power to the size of the settlement.

 The Starting Cities table, below, can help the Judge construct a starting city that is compatible with ACKS.
 On the Minimum Ruler Level category, the standard value is for an independent city, while the parenthetical value is for a settlement within an appropriately sized realm (see Placing Villages, Towns, and Cities).